Fourth Child Policy Forum of New York

 - Howard Davidson, J.D., Director, American Bar Association Center on Children and the Law

 - Hon.
-William A. Scarborough, Chairperson of the Standing Committee on Children and Families, NYS Assembly
+William A. Scarborough, Chairperson of the Standing Committee on Children and Families, New York State Assembly

 - Hon.
-Barbara M. Clark, 33rd Assembly District, NYS Assembly
+Barbara M. Clark, 33rd Assembly District, New York State Assembly

 - Hon.
-Velmanette Montgomery, Chair of the Committee on Children and Families, NYS Senate
+Velmanette Montgomery, Chair of the Committee on Children and Families, New York State Senate

 Discussion will include Brown v.
 Board of Education, the U.N.
 Convention on the Rights of the Child, and their implications for children and young people today, along with perspectives from key legislators on major issues with a focus on children in New York City and State.